carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 FIXME: Maybe it makes sense to explain the difference between multiprocessing and multithreading in this chapter?

-# Parallelizing a simple application
+# Parallelizing a Python application
-In order to recognize the advantages of parallelization we need an algorithm that is simple to parallelize, but still complex enough to take a few seconds of CPU time.
+In order to recognize the advantages of parallelization we need an algorithm that is easy to parallelize, but still complex enough to take a few seconds of CPU time.
 To not scare away the interested reader, we need this algorithm to be understandable and, if possible, also interesting.
 We chose a classical algorithm for demonstrating parallel programming: estimating the value of number π.